Current Research Chairs

 Dr. Marcia Ostashewski, Canada Research Chair in Communities and Cultures

 Dr. Marcia Ostashewski is the Tier Two Canada Research Chair in Communities and Cultures.
-Ostashewski’s work is specific to communities with a focus on music, dance and digital humanities research, as a mean to address concrete social problems.
+Dr. Ostashewski’s work is specific to communities with a focus on music, dance and digital humanities research, as a mean to address concrete social problems.
 This research will improve understandings of music, dance and digital media, and how we create and make them meaningful in our lives.
+With the support of The Canadian Foundation for Innovation and Nova Scotia Research Innovation Trust, Dr. Ostashewski’s research will help to foster the collaborative creation, presentation and critical scholarly inquiry into innovative, creative music and dance projects to address concrete social problems together with the communities that face them.

 Dr. Bruce G. Hatcher, Research Chair in Marine Ecosystem Management and Director of the Bras d’Or Institute